-If you’re up for a hike, there are walking and biking trails throughout the yard that connect to more extensive trail networks.
-When you’ve had your fill of outdoor fun, head inside to relax amongst exquisite features such as exposed wooden beams, hardwood floors, a well-appointed kitchen, and a fireplace.
+If you’re up for a hike, there is easy access to walking and biking trails throughout the yard that connects to more extensive trail networks.
+When you’ve had your fill of outdoor fun, head inside to relax amongst exquisite features such as exposed wooden beams, hardwood floors, a full kitchen, and a fireplace.

 You May Also Like:

 4. Best for a secluded stay: Classic Stowe Cabin

 This two-bedroom cabin is a historic home that’s been updated with modern amenities and offers a relaxing getaway on the outskirts of Stowe.